 So, though mosquitoes are good at ferrying parasites like malaria to our bloodstream, they don’t benefit from their morbid task, and instead put themselves in more danger, and can even become infertile.

 The saying goes “don’t kill the messenger“, but in this case… you should totally kill the messenger!

 I agree with one Cornell University researcher who called mosquitoes “the most vile and useless species on the planet.”

 Why don’t we just get rid of them all?

-A world without mosquitoes sounds like it doesn’t suck, but what purpose do mosquitoes actually serve?
+‘A world without mosquitoes sounds like it doesn’t suck, but what purpose do mosquitoes actually serve?

 Don’t they have to have a purpose?